Welcome Aboard!

 - Departure -

 We will be preparing a grab and go breakfast on the morning of departure.
-If you are planning on flying out of Cabo, please book your flight after 12pm.
-We will be arranging the shuttles again for departures.
+If you are planning on flying out of Cabo, please book your flight to depart after 12pm.
+If flying out of La Paz, please book your flight to depart before noon.

-- What is included -
+- What is included? -

-- 5 nights accommodations
+- 5 nights of accommodations

-- 4 days guided fishing
+- 4 days of guided fishing

-- All meals provided by Travel Creel
+- All meals provided by your on-site Creel Chef Crew

-- Airport Shuttles
+- Airport shuttles

 - Daily fishing shuttles to and from fishing